Denistone: History

 Richard Rouse Terry acquired the land from the Blaxlands in 1872 and rebuilt Denistone House, which is now within the grounds of Ryde Hospital.
 The Denistone estate, centred on Denistone House, was a late subdivision, not opened up for sale until 1913.
 Another historic house in Denistone is The Hermitage which was built by Gregory Blaxland's son, John Blaxland in about 1842.

-Heritage listings
+Heritage listing

-Denistone has a number of heritage-listed sites, including: